heptarch/heptarch.github.io/drafts/egcoin.md

 Another example is the
 [Baader-Meinhof effect](https://en.wikipedia.org/wiki/Frequency_illusion),
-where something is encountered, apparently for the first time, and suddenly noticed everywhere.
+where something is encountered, apparently for the first time, and then is suddenly noticed everywhere.
 In this case, a man called Terry Mullen wrote to a newspaper in 1994 to describe this experience after hearing about the eponymous
 [Marxist guerilla group](https://en.wikipedia.org/wiki/Red_Army_Faction).